NordicSemiconductor/pc-nrfconnect-programmer/.github/ISSUE_TEMPLATE/custom.md

 ---
 name: Custom issue template
-about: Report bugs and feedback in DevZone
+about: Please report bugs and feedback in DevZone
 title: ''
 labels: ''
 assignees: ''